 I have to say that the loafers are really nice.
 They use lamb suede and to be honest, I have never felt suede so nice.
 It is like the cashmere of suede.
 I also like how snug of a fit they are, really not leaving much room for error though.
-I predominantly would be a UK6.5 (i.e. 40.5) but in the Sagan took the 40, which allows for me to wear either with very thin cotton socks or going without as you can see in my pasty white feet images!
+I predominantly would be a UK6.5 (i.e. 40.5) but in the Sagan took the 40, which allows for me to wear either very thin cotton socks or go without as you can see in my pasty white feet images!

 I have always wished Allan well and am truly pleased that his visions are now coming to fruition.
-If you like to help out the new generations of the shoe industry, then by all means help support my friend Allan who is a great guy that will do many great things for this industry!
+If you like to help out the new generations of the shoe industry, then by all means help support my friend Allan who is a great guy who will do many great things for this industry!